-I understand I serve at the discre president's discretion. removed at any time at the Committee Member Program Director Date
+I understand I serve at the discre president's discretion.
+I understand I serve at the discretion of the IFBF president and can be removed at any time at the president's discretion.
+Committee Member Program Director Date

 Farm Bureau 101